EA Exam Information

 2) Exam Prep Materials

-One unique aspect of becoming an EA is that there are no specific education or experience requirements to begin, making the path to becoming an EA accessible and open to anyone.
+One unique aspect of becoming an Enrolled Agent is that there are no specific education or experience requirements to begin, making the path to becoming an EA accessible and open to anyone.
 However, it's important to note that while there are no strict requirements to sit for the exam, the process of becoming an EA still requires hard work, study, and dedication.

 The three EA exams are based on current tax law.
 The exam testing cycle runs from May 1 through the end of February of the following year.
 There is no testing in March and April.
 Each part of the EA exam covers specific Domains (Sections) that are released by the IRS in Exam Content Outlines.

-- EA Part 1
+EA Part 1

 - Preliminary Work and Taxpayer Data